GeorgievLab/CeCe/manual/plugins/stochastic-reactions-intercellular.md

 Allows to specify reactions program that happens in surrounding environment.
 Plugin is an extension of intracellular reactions.

-The extension lies in keyword `env` - environment, which handles absorbing the molucules inside the cell or prodicing them outside.
+Extension's functionality lies in keyword `env` which is abbreviation for environment, which handles absorbing the molecules inside the cell or producing them outside.
-Please note that env must be alone on its side of reaction rule.
+Please note that `env` must be alone on its side of reaction rule.

 > Plugin requires properly set `diffusion` module with signals that have same name as molecules released into environment.

-This plugin extends basic Intracellular reactions functionality with two types of reactions, expression and absorbtion.
+This plugin extends basic Intracellular reactions functionality with two types of reactions, expression and absorption.

 Expression of molecule `A` is either represented using: